- Cancer Information

 - Advanced cancer

 - Treatment for advanced cancer

-- Palliative care
+- Having palliative care

-Palliative care is person-centred care that helps people with a progressive life-limiting illness to live as fully and comfortable as possible.
-The main goal is to help you maintain your quality of life by identifying and meeting your physical, emotional, cultural, social and spiritual needs.
-It also provides support to families and carers.
+What is palliative care?Palliative care is person-centred care that helps people with a progressive life-limiting illness to live as fully and as comfortably as possible.
+Palliative care can link you with support.
+For example, you may need help to move around your home more safely.
+The main goal is to maintain your quality of life by identifying and meeting your physical, emotional, cultural, social and spiritual needs.
+Pall ative care also provides support to families and carers.

+When can I start?Depending on your needs, you may use palliative care service occasionally or continuously, for a few weeks or months.
+The number of people receiving palliative care for several years is increasing.
 Contacting the palliative care team early means that you can find out what the different team members do and see which services might be useful now or in the future.
 This will vary according to how you feel, what problems you have, and how your carers are managing.

-For more information about what palliative care is and how it helps, visit the Palliative Care Australia website, Palliative Care.
-Use the directory on this website to find a palliative care service in your local area, or speak to your doctor or nurse.
+Where to find out moreFor information about palliative care and how it may be able to help you, visit palliativecare.org.au.
+To find a palliative care service in your local area, search the online directory – or you could speak to your doctor or nurse.

 View the Cancer Council NSW editorial policy.